 I joined OmbuLabs as a Senior Software Engineer on February 11, which was a Friday-more on this later!
 Tomorrow I will have completed 2 weeks here.
 So if you want to find out about the onboarding process at OmbuLabs, read on.Read more »

 Articles about Team

-OmbuLabs is a fully remote company based out of Philadelphia with team members in eight countries.
+OmbuLabs is a fully remote company based out of Philadelphia with team members in many countries.
 Currently we are growing pretty steadily, and we thought it would be a good idea to let prospective employees know what it would be like to work at OmbuLabs.

 This article is based on questions we often get during interviews, so we hope it helps if you are thinking about applying to OmbuLabs.
 You can learn more about the recruitment process here.Read more »

 One of the main goals we set for 2021 is to become more efficient as an agile team.
 And one of the challenges we addressed was how to minimize the decision-making bottleneck.
 To confront that we decided to take some actions that I'm listing below.Read more »

 As a software consulting company, we bill for the time we work on client projects.
 So it is vital for us to keep track of the time we put into every task.
 We've had some trouble over the years with our time tracking, and sometimes that led us to work more time than what we finally billed for.
 We would like to share some of the experience we have collected over the years and the tools that we currently use.Read more »

 At OmbuLabs we use Tettra to power our knowledge base.
 As a remote, distributed team it is very important to us to have our content structured and organized.
 We follow some good practices to keep it organized and up to date, which we describe here, and we use Tettra to keep our knowledge organized and integrated with the tools we use on a daily basis.Read more »